NOTE: New requirements for registration and retail sales/use tax collection effective October 1, 2018.

 You must register with the department if you have elected to collect sales tax, or are required to collect sales tax (see thresholds), and you must file a tax return.

-- You must report your retail sales under the retailing Business and Occupation (B&O) tax classification.
+- Report retail sales under the retailing Business and Occupation (B&O) tax classification.
 If you do not have B&O nexus in Washington, you can claim a “No Local Activity” deduction.

 - Report the state portion of the retail sales tax under the retail sales tax classification and the local portion under the local retail sales tax classification.
 The delivery location determines the sales tax rate and four-digit location code used to report local retail sales.
 The Department of Revenue has information and tools to help businesses determine the correct retail sales tax/use rate.